saurabharch/portainer-backup/readme.md

 Fork of [Portainer Backup](https://github.com/SavageSoftware/portainer-backup) by SavageSoftware with some small bugfixes and updated dependencies.

+## Features ✨

-This utility can backup the entire Portainer database, optionally protect the archive file with a password and can additionally backup the `docker-compose` files for stacks created in the Portainer web interface.
+  - Backup the entire Portainer database
+  - Backup the `docker-compose` files for stacks created in the Portainer web interface
+  - Protect the archive file with a password

-## Usage
+## Usage  🐳

 Via Docker Compose: